 It could be a bit firmer or a bit softer depending on your weight, but for the average person, we’d call it a medium.

 Based on the feel and firmness of Yogabed, we’d say this is a suitable mattress for all sleeper types and most body types.

 Back and stomach sleepers will get enough support where they need it, while side sleepers will get the pressure relief necessary for a comfy night’s sleep.

-We say “most” body types because while Yogabed is going to work just fine for smaller and average sized people, folks weighing 250 lb or more will probably want to look for a mattress that offers more durability and better support for their larger frame.
+We say “most” body types because while Yogabed is going to work just fine for smaller and average sized people, folks weighing 250 lb or more will probably like the Yogabed Hybrid mattress.
+It has the same feel as Yogabed, but includes a breathable hybrid construction.

 This may seem like a strange thing to rave about, but here at the Slumber Yard, we get excited about removable, machine washable covers like Yogabed’s.